HOUSEHOLD HAZARDOUS WATE COLLECTION EVENT

 Help us find out how much our region knows about air quality.
 Go to our new Central Texas Air Information and Research website http://www.ctair.org and take our brief air quality survey.

 Solid Waste Advisory Committee (SWAC) Meeting

-The next SWAC meeting will be held in April of 2017.
-Check back soon for more information.
+The next SWAC meeting will be held May 4, 2017.
+Check back soon for the agenda and meeting packet.

 August 30, 2016: Agenda and packet can be viewed here.

 Grant and Funding Opportunities

 TCEQ Announces Grants for Emission Reduction Efforts

 Funding is still available under the Texas Natural Gas Vehicle Grant Program (TNGVGP).
 These grants encourage an entity that owns and operates a heavy-duty or medium-duty motor vehicle to repower the vehicle with a natural gas engine or replace the vehicle with a natural gas vehicle.